mmore500/doe-csgf-2018/lang-model/response-3.md

 ## Description

-With this approach, I use reliable plug-and-play components to define sophisticated deep learning models and deploy these models to GPU hardware for compute-intensive training.
+With this approach, I use plug-and-play components to construct sophisticated deep learning models, deploy these models to GPU hardware for compute-intensive training, and assess model performance.